youngtakleeme/odin-recipes/README.md

 # odin-recipes

-My first odin html project!
+First odin html project!
-It's gonna be a basic recipe website
+A toy HTML website for showcasing recipes of korean food